Lochington, Queensland: Education

-Lochington State School is a government co-educational primary (P-7) school at the Lochington pastoral homestead off the Glenlee Road (23.9435°S 147.5253°E).
+Lochington State School is a government co-educational primary (Prep to Year 6) school at the Lochington pastoral homestead at 101 Lochington Access Road (23.9435°S 147.5253°E).
 In 2013, the school had 3 students (from the same family) and 1 teacher.
 In 2016, enrolment was 10, in 2017, eight, and in 2018, seven.
 In 2021, enrolment was six, including three students in their Prep year.

+There are no secondary schools in Lochington.
+The nearest government secondary school is Springsure State School (to Year 10) in Springsure to the east.
+However, for students in most of Lochington, the distance to Springsure would be too great for a daily commute.
+Aso, there are no nearby schools offering education to Year 12.
+The alternatives are distance education and boarding school.